33 Best Tips for Your Baby or Toddler at Disney World

 Disney World is often viewed as the ultimate family vacation destination, and for good reason.
 With its thrilling rides, magical shows, amazing customer service, and iconic characters, it's a place where dreams come true.
 However, for parents of infants, the thought of navigating the crowds, long lines, and heat can be daunting.
 But with a little preparation and some insider knowledge, surviving Disney with an infant can be a breeze.

 In this article, I'll share some tips and tricks to help you make the most of your Disney experience and even some things that are special just for them.
 From packing essentials to ride strategies to finding the best spots for nursing and changing, I’ll let you know everything that worked for us with our little guy.
-So get ready to make unforgettable memories with your family at the happiest place on earth!
+This article will be especially helpful if you're traveling to Disney with an infant or toddler for the first time.
+So get ready to make unforgettable memories with your family at the happiest place on earth with your young children!

 Before we dig in, let’s start with the most important detail:

-1. Children under 3 are free at Disney World and do not require a park reservation.
+1. Children under 3 are free at Walt Disney World Resort and do not require a park reservation.

 Jump to Section: